-The Directors recommend the payment of a final dividend of 12.5 Hong Kong cents per ordinary share for the year ended 31 March 2020 (2019: final dividend of 12.5 Hong Kong cents) to shareholders whose names appear on the Company's register of members on 4 September 2020.
-Subject to the approval by the shareholders at the forthcoming annual general meeting, the dividend cheques are expected to be despatched to shareholders on or before 22 September 2020.
+The Directors recommend the payment of a final dividend of 12.5 Hong Kong cents per ordinary share for the year ended 31 March 2021 (2020: 12.5 Hong Kong cents) to shareholders whose names appear on the Company's register of members on 3 September 2021.
+Subject to the approval by the shareholders at the forthcoming annual general meeting, the dividend cheques are expected to be despatched to shareholders on or before 21 September 2021.